“The idea of wilderness needs no defense.

 Applicants do not need to meet all of these priorities to earn a grant award.
 However, a successful applicant must be able to show how their proposal addresses at least some of these priorities:

-- Projects involving precedent-setting threats to federal public lands and/or the authority of federal land management agencies
+- Projects involving precedent-setting threats to federal public lands, marine sanctuaries, and/or the authority of federal land management agencies.

-501(c)(3) nonprofit organizations working to preserve the integrity of federally managed public lands in California.
+501(c)(3) nonprofit organizations working to preserve the integrity of federally managed public lands in California, or California Marine Protected Areas.

 Eligible Activities (include, but are not limited to):